oncody/civ-board-game-2010/README.md

 After both players have played all of their battle forces, the battle is over.
 First, all wounds are removed from the surviving units in the battle.
 Then, each player tallies up the strength of all of their surviving units, adding in the value of the combat bonus card (if they have it).
 The player with the highest total wins the battle, with ties going to the defender.
 Winner’s Figure Losses The winner then loses one army figure in the square for every two units of theirs that were killed in the battle.
 A player’s last army figure in the square can never be lost this way

 If the loser had one or more figures in the square: The winner gains 1 loot.
 If the loser was defending one of their non-capital cities: The winner gains 2 loot.
 If the loser was defending their capital city: The winner immediately wins the game with a military victory.

-Each time a civilization’s social policy maximum decreases, its player chooses a social policy card it currently has and returns it to its pile of unused social policies (any policy on the card can be re-adopted later).

 1 Loot Effects
 * Steal up to three points of trade from the loser’s trade dial.